McCain Mall: History

 McCain Mall was developed as Arkansas's largest mall on a 53.3-acre site on McCain Boulevard near Interstate 40.
 The mall was officially dedicated in April 1973, although its primary anchor, Little Rock-based Pfeifer-Blass (now Dillard's), had opened for business in late 1972.
 Among its 96 stores and services were a J.G.
 McCrory 5 and 10 and McCain Mall Cinema I and II.

 Over its 30+ year history, McCain Mall has never been expanded, although renovations were done in 1992 and again in 2011–2012.
 The former location of M. M. Cohn was demolished in 2012 for a Regal Entertainment Group movie theater.

 In 2015, Sears Holdings spun off its 235 properties, including the Sears at McCain Mall, into Seritage Growth Properties.
 The auto center closed in 2017 and was demolished.
 A LongHorn Steakhouse opened on January 22, 2019 at the site of the auto center.
 On November 7, 2019, it was announced that Sears would be closing this location a part of a plan to close 96 stores nationwide.
 The store closed on February 2, 2020.

+In the 2020s, Overstock Furniture & Mattress opened utilizing the former Sears anchor space.
+Overstock Furniture & Mattress was a discount furniture and mattress store.
+Sometime after Overstock Furniture & Mattress opened in the former Sears, the name was changed to Deep Discount Furniture & Mattress.
+The store continues to operate out of the former Sears anchor space.